- Three years software development experience.

 - Binutils, GNU Assembler (Documentation).

-Currently working on the Linux kernel, primarily the Kernel Self Protection Project.
+Occasionally work on the Linux kernel, primarily the Kernel Self Protection Project and netdev.
 Also interested in filesystems, networking, device drivers and security.
 Current Linux kernel maintainer of the leaking_addresses.pl script.
-100+ patches merged into the mainline.

 Previously worked on layer 2 networking code within the Linux kernel.
 Focus on the KS7010 Wi-Fi driver (drivers/staging/ks7010).
 Also some Power PC work.
 While resolving Power PC kernel issues contributed documentation patches to the GNU Assembler, as well as an assembly code patch series within the kernel PowerPC code.
 Minor bug fixes and clean up patches to the Power PC tree as well as trivial cleanup patches into the kernel core (net, purgatory, mm).